SRM Institute of Science and Technology

-SRM Institute of Science and Technology (SRMIST) is a private deemed university located in Kattankulathur, (near Chennai), Tamil Nadu, India.
-Founded in 1985 as SRM Engineering College in Kattankulathur, it gained the deemed University status in 2002.
-SRM Institute of Science and Technology is spread across five campuses — Chennai (Kattankulathur, Ramapuram, Vadapalani), Ghaziabad and Tiruchirappalli.
-Those are all same University as per section 3 of University Grants Commission Act, 1956.
-It has three sister universities in Andhra Pradesh, Haryana and Sikkim.
+SRM Institute of Science and Technology (SRMIST) is a private deemed university located in Kattankulathur, near Chennai, Tamil Nadu, India.
+Founded in 1985 as SRM Engineering College in Kattankulathur, it gained deemed university status in 2002.
+SRM Institute of Science and Technology is spread across six campuses including with its headquarters in Kattankulathur, under section 3 of the University Grants Commission Act, 1956.
+It has three sister universities: SRM University Andhra Pradesh in Amaravati, SRM University Haryana in Sonipat, and SRM University Sikkim in Gangtok.

 History

-SRM (Sri Ramaswamy Memorial) Engineering College, was established in 1985, followed by the other SRM colleges from 1992 to 1997.
-The institute gained deemed status in 2002 as SRM Institute of Science and Technology and renamed SRM University in 2006.
-In 2017, its name was reverted to SRM Institute of Science and Technology following UGC's order to drop "University" from the name.
+SRM (Shri Ramasamy Memorial) Engineering College was established in 1985, followed by other SRM colleges between 1992 and 1997.
+The institute gained deemed status in 2002 as SRM Institute of Science and Technology, and was later renamed SRM University in 2006.
+In 2017, its name was reverted to SRM Institute of Science and Technology following a UGC directive to drop "University" from the names of deemed-to-be universities.

 Campuses

-Located about 35 km away from the city of Chennai, this campus is situated on a 250 acre site overlooking Grand Southern Trunk Road (GST Road), NH-32.
-The main campus at Kattankulathur consists of a College of Engineering and Technology, College of Medicine and Health Sciences, College of Science and Humanities, School of Management, School of Architecture and School of Law.
-It is also one of the few schools in India that offers a Degree in Telecom studies.
+Located about 35 km from the city of Chennai, the main campus is situated on a 250-acre site overlooking the Grand Southern Trunk Road (GST Road), NH-32.
+The main campus at Kattankulathur houses the College of Engineering and Technology, the College of Medicine and Health Sciences, the College of Science and Humanities, the School of Management, the School of Architecture, and the School of Law.
+It also offers a degree in Telecom studies.